Efficient CDF Approximations for Normalizing Flows: Related Work

-\textbf{Normalizing Flows}. \cite{cundy2020stratified} consider the general problem of estimating integrals and propose an approximate inference procedure that allows explicit control of the bias-variance tradeoff; the method involves first creating partitions of the base uniform space of the normalizing flow and then training a separate variational approximator for each partition: when one partition is used for the entire region, the algorithm reduces to the standard variational approximation resulting in a biased low-variance estimate -- however, for an exact estimate, the number of partitions have to be increased and the algorithm reduces to Monte-Carlo sampling.
-Furthermore, it is not easy to determine the partitioning strategy to arrive at the exact estimate with as few samples as possible.
-Similar to our problem setting, \cite{liang2020variable} consider the problem of approximating range densities in a tabular database using auto-regressive models: in order to efficiently marginalize over data dimensions, they train the model by randomly masking few data dimensions, which is referred to as variable-skipping.
-At inference time, they only need to sample the variables whose ranges are specified to form the estimate; even though the training objective is indeed the maximum-likelihood objective, the estimate obtained from the model trained with variable-skipping technique is only an approximate value of the range densities. \cite{DBLP:conf/uai/ChilinskiS20} suggest an alternative to normalizing flows with some similarities, where CDF estimates are available through a simple forward pass.
-However, this new model family has some limitations in comparison to normalizing flows, most notably sampling from the learned distribution is not supported.
+\textbf{Normalizing Flows}. \cite{cundy2020stratified} consider the general problem of estimating integrals and propose an approximate inference procedure that allows explicit control of the bias-variance tradeoff.
+The method involves first creating partitions of the base uniform space of the normalizing flow and then training a separate variational approximator for each partition.
+When one partition is used for the entire region, the algorithm reduces to the standard variational approximation resulting in a biased low-variance estimate -- however, for a good estimate, the number of partitions have to be increased and the algorithm reduces to Monte-Carlo sampling.
+Furthermore, it is not easy to determine the partitioning strategy to arrive at a good estimate with as few samples as possible.
+Similar to our problem setting, \cite{liang2020variable} consider the problem of approximating range densities in a tabular database using auto-regressive models.
+In order to efficiently marginalize over data dimensions, they train the model by randomly masking some data dimensions, which is referred to as variable-skipping.
+At inference time, they only need to sample the variables whose ranges are specified to form the estimate.
+Even though the training objective is indeed the maximum-likelihood objective, the estimate obtained from the model trained with variable-skipping is only an approximate value of the range densities.

+\textbf{Copulas.} Introduced in \cite{sklar1959fonctions}, copulas are multivariate cumulative density functions which can be used to define multivariate distributions in terms of their univariate marginals.
+The univariate marginals and the dependence between the variables are defined separately, allowing one to tractably compute multivariate axis-aligned CDFs.
+For example, \cite{DBLP:conf/uai/ChilinskiS20} suggest an alternative to normalizing flows based on copula theory wherein CDF estimates are available through a simple forward pass; nonetheless, this approach has some limitations -- most notably, sampling from the learned distribution is not tractable.
+In contrast, we focus on computing CDFs over flexibly shaped regions with normalizing flows, a broad and flexible class of distributions.